 Don’t Use Cornmeal

-Another common method to avoid sticking is sprinkling of cornmeal on the pizza stone.
-I would also avoid that, because cornmeal can also burn on a hot pizza stone.
+Another common method to avoid sticking is to sprinkle cornmeal on the pizza stone.
+I would also avoid that because cornmeal can also burn on a hot pizza stone.
 In addition to that, it also adds flavor and texture to the pizza crust, that you might not want (especially for a Neapolitan pizza).

 The Right Way!